IvanRomanchenko/LotteryScrap/README.md

 # LotteryScrap
-Scraper for lottery sites (on Scrapy)
+Scraper for lottery sites with deploying on https://app.scrapinghub.com/p/450492/spiders